 Scanning Functions and Big Picture Functions

-Several beacons like the Pieps DSP Pro offer a scanning feature that helps advanced rescuers in complex situations asses how many victims there are to locate and how far away they are, rather than just showing the closest signal.
-The BCA Tracker3 has a BP or Big Picture mode which, when turned on, displays the distance and a direction for every signals it picks up, quickly cycling through all of them in rapid succession.
-This is similar to an older analog style beacon or a Mammut Pulse Barryvox in analog mode.
+Several beacons, like the Pieps DSP Pro, offer a scanning feature that helps advanced rescuers in complex situations asses how many victims there are to locate and how far away they are, rather than just showing the closest signal.
+The BCA Tracker3 has a BP or Big Picture mode which, when turned on, displays the distance and a direction for every signal it picks up, quickly cycling through all of them in rapid succession.
+This is similar to an older analog style avalanche beacon or a Mammut Barryvox S in analog mode.

-With the exception of the first generation BCA DTS Trackers, whose antennas are marginally more vulnerable to being cracked because of their location within the beacon, there isn't much difference in durability among beacons.
-With all of them it's important to remember that they are fragile pieces of life saving equipment and owners should do their best to protect them.
+Except for the first generation BCA DTS Trackers, whose antennas are marginally more vulnerable to being cracked because of their location within the beacon, there isn't much difference in durability among beacons.
+With all of them, it's important to remember that they are fragile pieces of life-saving equipment and owners should do their best to protect them.
 Avoid impact or unnecessarily leaving them out in the cold (such as in your car) overnight, which can lead the antennas to de-tune.
-If the antennas become damaged, even a little crack, it can dramatically effect its ability to search as well as someone else's ability to save you.
+If the antennas become damaged, even a little crack, it can dramatically affect its ability to search, as well as someone else's ability to save you.
 This is especially obvious under five meters during the fine search.
-As far as one company's antennas being more long lasting and resistant to de-tuning compared to others, we couldn't find a major difference.
+As far as one company's antennas being more long-lasting and resistant to de-tuning compared to others, we couldn't find a major difference.

 Though they do not guarantee survival, the products in this review are meant to enhance safety in an avalanche.
-When it comes to safety, making a selection can be overwhelming task.
-This review is designed to help lay out the differences of the beacons on the market today.
-Reference our Buying Advice article to learn how these products work and important factors to keep in mind when making your purchase.
+When it comes to safety, making a selection can be an overwhelming task.
+This review is designed to help lay out the differences between the avalanche beacons on the market today.
+Reference our Buying Advice article to learn how these products work and essential factors to keep in mind when making your next purchase.

 — Ian Nicholson and Chris McNamara